vassilisprou/TollApp-SoftEng-24/README.md

 We utilized a combination of tools and frameworks to build this system:

 - Visual Paradigm – UML diagrams and system modeling
-- Python – API and CLI implementation
+- Python with Flask – API and CLI implementation
 - MySQL – Database management
 - Postman Collections – Automated API testing
 - OpenAPI (YAML) – API documentation